Séralini et al. study conclusions not supported by data, says EU risk assessment community

 EFSA noted the emergence of a broad European consensus, with the reviewed Member State assessments finding the conclusions of Séralini et al. were not supported by the data presented in the study.
 Four of the national evaluations found the paper did not provide scientific information that would indicate the necessity to reopen the risk assessment of NK603 or glyphosate.
 The exceptions were France’s High Council of Biotechnology and Italy, whose assessments did not examine this issue.

 Member States also identified many of the same weaknesses in the methodology and design of the paper as raised by EFSA.
-Unclear study objectives, the low number of rats used in each treatment group, a lack of detail on the feed and treatment formulation, key information missing on the statistical methods employed and incomplete endpoint reporting were all highlighted by Member State organisations.
+Unclear study objectives, the low number of rats used in each treatment group, a lack of detail on the feed and treatment formulation, key information missing on the statistical methods employed and incomplete endpoint A physical or chemical outcome that can be assessed by a test; for example, blood pressure or levels of a potential toxin in the body. reporting were all highlighted by Member State organisations.

 Inadequate sample size